 Marcello Badalì (PhD at the University of Alabama, US, and MS/BSc at the University of Rome, Italy) is an experienced carbonate geologist and seismic interpreter.
-He has more than 22 years experience in exploration-related geology (of which 14+ with operators, such as Repsol and Statoil).
+He has more than 23 years experience in carbonate exploration-related geology (of which 14+ with operators, such as Repsol and Statoil).
 Over the last years he has been focusing on building a new methodology (the Carbonate Seismic Scorecard, recently published in Badalì et al. 2022, AAPG Bulletin, vol. 106, p.
 243-265) to recognize carbonate targets in seismic data.

 He recently created his own consulting company, where, besides providing training to the industry and universities, he performs interpretation of carbonates at a basin to prospect/reservoir scale, using seismic stratigraphy, sequence stratigraphy and seismic attribute imaging.
 He also helps assess and rank carbonate prospects and predict reservoir properties through seismic analysis, producing field/outcrop analog study and core, thin section and well-log integration.

 During his career he has developed an extensive and worldwide (e.g. SE Asia, Middle East, Mex/US GOM, S/N Mediterranean, Caribbean, Russia, West Africa, Black Sea, Portugal, Ireland) project expertise in Proterozoic, Paleozoic, Mesozoic and Tertiary carbonate plays.

-- A specialist with a professional background with an operator has a perfect knowledge of the needs of an exploration team.
+- A specialist with a professional background with an operator has a perfect knowledge of the needs of an exploration/development team.

 - We developed the Carbonate Seismic Scorecard, and such a tool can be created only thanks to an extensive exposure and study of thousands of seismic images of carbonate and biasing structures, which makes us a top consulting company in this discipline.

 - We believe our clients must have a clear picture of the reasons of our results: You will never listen to us saying “This is the right interpretation because I am the specialist”.
 We will always explain our interpretation in the simplest possible way.

 - We have developed many contacts with specialists of other E&P disciplines over these many years and we are in the process of building a professional net that can help our clients to find reliable technical support in other disciplines when needed (see bottom of page).